 Education and outreach

-We contribute to the educational mission of the CSNE through teaching, mentoring, and creating neuroethics content and guidelines at the University of Washington (UW) and at CSNE partner institutions, San Diego State University (SDSU) and the Massachusetts Institute of Technology (MIT).
+We contribute to the educational mission of the CNT through teaching, mentoring, and creating neuroethics content and guidelines at the University of Washington (UW) and at CNT partner institutions, San Diego State University (SDSU) and the Massachusetts Institute of Technology (MIT).
 We also engage in public and pre-college education outreach activities.

 • Faciliating ethics roundtables at UW, MIT and SDSU